juancsherrera/organic_dairy_producers/README.md

 -----------------

 -   Create a vector concatenating the following fields: opPA\_line1 , opPA\_line2 , opPA\_city , opPA\_state , opPA\_country , opPA\_zip
 -   Push this vector to Google Maps.
-Address: "<http://maps.google.com/maps/api/geocode/json?address>="
+Address: "<http://maps.google.com/maps/api/geocode/json?address>=" (Thie method is now deprecated starting June 2018.
+You will have to register for a google API: https://developers.google.com/maps/documentation/ and use your tokens)
 -   Retrieve the first result's latitude and longitude.
 -   You may need to register as a developer since the API has some restrictions on the number of queries that can be run per hour